BEFORE

 physical existence has no meaning, yet we may be wrong.

-In the book we talk about two major possibilities, yet readers
+In the book we talk about two major possibilities, however readers

 should recognize that there are three.
 The possibility we favor in the book is